prisma/prisma/docs/data-modeling.md

 The data model definition (short: data model or datamodel) is part of your [schema file](./prisma-schema-file.md).

 It describes the shape of the data per data source.
 For example, when connecting to a _relational database_ as a data source, the data model definition is a declarative representation of the _database schema_ (tables, columns, indexes, ...).
-For a _REST API_, it describes the shapes of the _resources_ that can be retrieved and manipulated via the API.

 ## Example